Phileosopher/commonplace/mgmt-6_morale_.md

 - Sometimes, you can control workers' constraints (e.g., firing, docking pay) but not freedoms (e.g., break time, more pay), and other times it's the other way around.
   - [Legal constraints](legal-safety.md) can create this, but company policy as a [middle manager](mgmt-middle.md) makes even *more* constraints.
+- Too many incentives makes everyone lazy, and too much disciplinary action makes everyone [paranoid](mind-feelings-fear).
-- Ideally, you should be able to both incentivize and punish equally, but stay cautious over overusing them if you have one more than the other.
+- Ideally, you should be able to both incentivize and punish equally, but stay cautious about overusing them if you have one more than the other.
   - Every disciplinary action should have an equivalent reward, and every reward should have an equivalent discipline.
     - e.g., if it's harder to fire someone than hire them, you must be very picky when [interviewing](mgmt-3_teams.md).
     - e.g., if you can give pay raises but can't dock pay, you must be very careful with giving raises.

 When things are going well, deliver lavish rewards and severe punishments.

-- Your disciplinary actions should never surpass the scope of your rewarding actions.
+- Your disciplinary actions shouldn't surpass the scope of your rewards except to make an example of a *very* bad worker.
-  - If they do, you made bad [hiring decisions](mgmt-3_teams.md) and should consider trying again.
+  - If you're disciplining far more often, own that you made bad [hiring decisions](mgmt-3_teams.md).
+    - If you're not a great judge of character, consider giving that responsibility to someone else.
 - Do *not* deliver rewards publicly if others weren't able to achieve them as well, or everyone else will feel it's [unfair](morality-justice.md).
 - Don't deliver punishments publicly, or that person will feel it's [unfair](morality-justice.md).